sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

     * #10546: depends on #11601; Jan V to take a look
     * #12043: DL to work on this
     * #10658: Martin R and Frithjof will have a look at this
+    * #12124: Martin R and Frithjof will have a look at this

 == Open MP and FLINT ==